Franceshe/Research/Operating-System/OSTEP/7-Scheduling.md

 * workload
 * A huge assumption for following scheduling algorihtm:
   - perform one task at a time
+* assumption3: Jobs do no I/O
+* assumption4: run-time of each job is known.
+* By relaxing the above assumptions, we proposed algorithm/solution to address the problems.

 ### Measuring metric
 * Performance metric:
   - turnaround time: